megaoptim/megaoptim-wp/readme.txt

 The service comes with **500 FREE images/tokens per month for everyone**.
 We also have <strong>unlimited plan</strong> at only $9.99 that will help us maintain the service.
 Check our pricing <a href="https://megaoptim.com/pricing" target="_blank">here</a>.

-Want more tokens for free?
-Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
-Our Referral program can be found in the <a target="_blank" href="https://app.megaoptim.com/">dashboard area</a>.

 = What features does MegaOptim offer? =

-- Bulk optimization for the Media Library, NextGen Libaries, MediaPress, Envira and other
+- Bulk optimization for the Media Library, NextGen, MediaPress, etc
-- Bulk optimization of Custom folders by your choice in your hosting account
+- Bulk optimization of Folders by your choice in your server
-- WP CLI Support for optimization and restore (either bulk or single attachment)
+- WP CLI Support for optimization and restore (bulk or single)
 - Compatible with WP Offload Media (formerly WP Offload S3)
-- WebP Support (Enable/Disable WebP.
-Convert images to WebP upon optimization and automatically replace the content images with WebP version if available)
+- WebP Support (Convert images to WebP upon optimization and automatically replace the content images with WebP version if available)
-- Backups & Restore Support.
-Select which attachment to backup
+- Backups & restore support and option to select waht to backup
-- Sub Accounts Support (Manage your client sites and have separate statistics and subaccount/api key for each.
-Transfer tokens from onetime or monthly balances between accounts.)
-- WordPress Multisite Support.
-Setup the plugin separately on the sites you want
+- Sub-accounts support with detailed statistics.
-- Integrates with WP Retina 2x(Free and Pro).
-It will optimize all the retina images too
+- Compatible with WP Retina 2x (Optimizes retina images too!)
-- Integrates with CloudFlare.
-Purges CloudFlare image cache once specific image is optimized
+- Compatible with CloudFlare.
+(Purges CloudFlare image cache upon optimization)
 - Option to select which thumbnails to optimize
-- Option to enable/disable auto conversion from CMYK to RGB (A better color profile for web)
+- Option to enable/disable conversion from CMYK to RGB
-- Option to preserve EXIF data(location, time, camera model) or remove it upon the optimization
+- Option to preserve EXIF data(location, time, camera model) or remove it during optimization
 - Option to specify maximum dimensions of optimized images.
-You may not need plugins like Imansity anymore
+No need for Imansity anymore.
+- Compatible with WP 5.3 BIG Image Threshold feature
-- Works fine on Public, Localhost or Password Protected via htpasswd
+- Works fine on public, localhost or sites protected via htpasswd
-- Uses progressive JPEG for the larger images to display them faster in the browser
+- Uses progressive JPEG format for faster rendering
-- Compatible with WP Engine, SiteGround and other hosting providers
+- Compatible with WP Engine, SiteGround and other providers
 - Compatible with Windows/UNIX(Linux, OSx) hosting environments
-- Images that are optimized and the total saved size is less than 5% are free, no tokens are charged
-- Optimization stats available at the <a target="_blank" href="https://app.megaoptim.com/dashboard">dashboard area</a>
-- Dedicated support team ready to help you 24/7.
+- No credit charge if %5 or less is saved per image
+- Multisite Support

 = Have a question?
 Contact us! =

+We have dedicated support team ready to help you 24/7.

 * Email  [<a href="https://megaoptim.com/contact">Click Here</a>]
 * Twitter [<a href="https://twitter.com/MegaoptimO">Click Here</a>]